 In early January, we received word that a group of Coast Guard families, stationed in the Hamilton area of Novato, was in need of food assistance.
 We jumped into action, crafting a plan that would include a full food pantry delivered to the neighborhood where these families live.
-In addition, we are sending up a compliment of Food Bank employees on distribution day to help enroll eligible families in the CalFresh (food stamps) program.
+In addition, we sent a compliment of Food Bank employees to help enroll eligible families in the CalFresh (food stamps) program.

 Here is some of the news coverage that we have received in the days leading up to the event: